 Footpaths and green lanes supporting rich diversity of wildlife.

 Midhopestones Conservation Area was designated in October 1976.

-Following a period of public consultation between 25th June 2007 and 20th July 2007 the conservation area was extended and boundary changes were adopted by the Council on 23rd October 2007.
+Following a period of public consultation between 25th June 2007 and 20th July 2007 the conservation area was extended and boundary changes were adopted on 23rd October 2007.